Protect Thacker Pass Campaign Timeline

 March 18, 2024 — Protect Thacker Pass releases a comprehensive report, “How Mining Hurts Communities.”

-March 26, 2024 — Thacker Pass Protectors File First-Ever “Biodiversity Necessity Defense” in Nevada Court.
+March 26, 2024 — Thacker Pass Protectors File First-Ever “Biodiversity Necessity Defense” in Humboldt County Court in response to the May 24th, 2023 lawsuit.

 Summer 2024 — Rumors circulate that bones (possibly human) bearing ancient carvings were discovered at Thacker Pass, but their discovery was hidden.